jazzfan2/text2troff/README.md

 with enough options to vary its appearance.

 ## text2troff_table
-text2troff_table is a bash script that uses \f2awk\fP filtering to convert tabulated lines in a flat text-file into TROFF formatted tables by inserting table requests and ms macros.
+text2troff_table is a bash script that uses awk filtering to convert tabulated lines in a flat text-file into TROFF formatted tables by inserting table requests and ms macros.
 All lines not interpreted as table lines are passed on unchanged.
 The result is sent to standard output,